The return of 5% deposits for First Time Buyers

-Should you or a friend or colleague be looking to purchase a first home, or sell or purchase any property then please do not hesitate to get in contact with us for a quote which we should be happy to provide.
-For further information please contact Ross Siviter on 01935 846092 email@example.com or a member of the residential property team who can advise you further.
+Should you, a friend or colleague be looking to purchase a first home, please do not hesitate to get in contact with a member of Battens’ Residential Property Team for a quote or further information which we should be happy to provide.
+For further information please contact Emma Taylor on 01935 846205 or email firstname.lastname@example.org